In accordance with the Cultural Agreement Programme between Denmark and Israel, the following scholarships are available for students from Israel:

 Download the application form, complete, and submit it and all the required documents – including the Certificate of Proficiency in English – directly to the Ministry of Foreign Affairs Jerusalem, Cultural and Scientific Affairs Department.
 Please contact the Ministry with respect to the national application deadline.

-The deadline to receive the nominations for the 2016/17 Danish Government Scholarships is March 1, 2016.
+The deadline to receive the nominations for the 2017/18 Danish Government Scholarships will be published in January 2017.

 Incomplete applications will not be taken into consideration.
 Please read all the instructions on the application form carefully before completing it.

 Please note that being nominated by your home country’s national authority does not guarantee that you will be awarded a scholarship.
 The Danish Agency for Higher Education screens all applications before forwarding them on to requested institutions for assessment and final approval.

 Scholarships are tenable during the academic year.
 The autumn term begins on September 1st, the spring term on February 1st.